 Step 5: Creating a volume from an image

 You need the image ID of the image that you have uploaded to the new platform.
 You can obtain this using the following command:

-Now we need to create a volume from the image that we have uploaded.
+Now you need to create a volume from the image that you have uploaded.
 You can do that using the following command: